Search

 Florida courts will charge vehicular and vessel homicide with either a 2nd or 1st-degree felony, depending on the situation.
 A 2nd-degree felony will result in up to 15 years in prison, up to 15 years of probation, and up to a $10,000 fine.
 A 1st-degree felony, which can happen from hitting a person and running from the scene of the crime (hit-and-run) or not giving information at the scene of the incident, will result in up to 30 years in prison, up to 30 years of probation, and a $10,000 fine.
 Vehicular homicide and vessel homicide complete definitions and charges can be found under Florida Statutes 782.071 and 782.072.

 There is always a risk when a person gets behind the wheel of a car or boat.
 How you behave while driving could mean the difference between an accident and a vehicular or vessel homicide charge.
-Should an accident occur where a person has died or is currently in the hospital, and you have been charged or arrested with vehicular or vessel homicide, an experienced criminal attorney at Adams & Luka, P.A. can help you fight your case and work to get your charges handled.
+Should an accident occur where a person has died or is currently in the hospital, and you have been charged or arrested with vehicular or vessel homicide, an experienced criminal attorney at Adams, Luka, & Benton, P.A. can help you fight your case and work to get your charges handled.
 Call us today for a free consultation.

 Client Reviews